-All application materials, including official transcripts from all schools attended and official GRE scores, must be received in SOPHAS before the posted deadline in order to be reviewed.
-Applications completed after February 1st will not be considered.
+All application materials, including official transcripts from all schools attended and letters of recommendation, must be received in SOPHAS before the deadline in order to be reviewed.
+Applications completed after January 15 will not be considered.

-The PhD in Community Health Admissions Committee considers each applicant holistically, on the basis of all components in the application.
+The PhD in Community Health Admissions Committee considers each application holistically, on the basis of all components.
 We encourage all interested applicants to apply.
 Successful applicants typically demonstrate the following characteristics:

 - Cumulative GPA of 3.0 or higher